authplz/authplz-core/README.md

 ### Running

 1. Run `make install` to install dependencies
-2. Run `./gencert.sh` to generate TLS certificates
+2. Run `./gencert.sh` to generate self signed TLS certificates
 3. Run `make build-env` and `make start-env` to build and run dependencies
 4. Run `make run` to launch the app